vestrel00/contacts-android/docs/dev-notes.md

 associated to an Account can be carried over and synced across devices and users is up to the Contacts Provider / Sync provider for that Account.

-> From my experience, profile RawContacts associated to an Account is not carried over / synced
+> ℹ️ From my experience, profile RawContacts associated to an Account is not carried over / synced
 > across devices or users.

 Despite the documentation of "one profile RawContact per one Account", the Contacts Provider allows